stevemar/open-source-cloud-guide-carbon/README.md

 ## Background

 The rise of cloud computing was built off of open source projects, and open source projects are essential for building cloud applications.

+## Who is this for?

+Largely, this guide is for software developers and technical folks wanting to know the landscape of open source software and their prevelance at major cloud providers.

+## What is this not?

+This guide will not:

+* Deep-dive on any one technology.
+* Exclude any cloud providers.
+* Be an exhaustive list of all open source projects in the space.

 ## Updating pages